-Kashima finished bottom of their group in 2017 before losing 5-0 in the semi-finals of the Plate to Bayer Leverkusen.
+Kashima struggled in 2017 and finished bottom of their group before losing 5-0 in the semi-finals of the Plate to Bayer Leverkusen.

 But last year, the Japanese side found their groove in the group stage and topped the table with a 100% record after beating Wellington Phoenix, West Ham United and the Yau Yee League Select without conceding a goal, which included a 3-0 win over the English Premier League side.